JUnit Tutorial: Setting Up, Writing, and Running Java Unit Tests

 8 min read

 Understand the basics and scale your unit testing practice like a pro with this tutorial.

-There’s a good reason that we limit scope when unit testing — if we construct a test that features multiple aspects of a project, we have shifted focus, from functionality of a single method, to interaction between different portions of the code.
-If the test fails, we don’t know why it failed, and we are left wondering whether the point of failure was within the method we were interested in, or in the dependencies associated with that method.
+There’s a good reason why we limit scope when unit testing: if we construct a test that validates a broad portion of a project, then we shift focus from the functionality of a single method to interactions between different portions of the code.
+If the test fails, we don’t know why it failed.
+We’re left wondering whether the point of failure was within the method we were interested in or within the dependencies associated with that method.

 So let’s dive right in.
 Here are the steps to set up JUnit.